hortonworks/data-tutorials/tutorials/cda/superset-trucking-iot/tutorial-2.md

 ### Setup Druid for Superset

-Before we can visualize data from Druid using Superset, first we need to have data present in Druid.
-We will leverage the content from another tutorial to setup the SAM data pipeline to store data into Druid.
-Refer to [Appendix A](https://hortonworks.com/tutorial/real-time-event-processing-in-nifi-sam-schema-registry-and-superset/#appendix-a-visualize-trucking-data-with-superset-via-cda) in
-Real-Time Event Processing In NiFi, SAM, Schema Registry and SuperSet tutorial.

-All you need to do is step 1 and step 2 in Appendix A. We will include reference images of what will need to be started in the data pipeline to get the data into Druid.
+We include reference images of what needs to be started in the data pipeline to get the data into Druid.
+You should have already done this step, which was pointed out in the **prerequisites**.

 1\.
 In the NiFi canvas http://sandbox-hdf.hortonworks.com:9090/nifi, start the NiFi DataFlow by pressing the green start button in the operate panel.